weso/landportalDoc/importers/importers_documentation.rst

 LandMatrix
 """"""""""
+This importer downloads the entire landmatrix database in xml format, but the observations have a complex nature, hard to fit in the general model.
+A node of information in the landmatrix does not reffer to a concrete country, with a concrete indicator and a single value in a concrete date.
+The indicators builded are aggragation of values, such as "total number of delas in some sector".
+The python project of the importer includes a file "strategy.txt" where the indicators are detailed.

+The date assigned to each observation is the highest date found when parsing a value that belongs to its aggregate.
+For this reason, when executing again the importer to incorpore new data, it may be something to consider to remove from the system all the old observation adn run the program in historical mode.

+The miporter is, as the other, preppeared to ignore date with a date lower than the value specified in the "first_valid_year" (tahta can be manually set or automatically calculed by the importer) of the configuration.ini file.
+However, doing this, we will get observations of data aggregates between the specified date and the current one, menawhile the old observations are aggregates of every available date.
+The meaning will not be consistent.
+By removing all the old observations we will obtain new ones that are aggregates of the old and the new vallues.

 OECD
 """"
+This source may present problems to incorpore new data or may not: it entirely depends on the critery when offering new data of its owners.
+Anyway, it looks it will be troublestone.
+Currently, all teh data are tracked in json format, but not all the data is stored in the same dataset.
+Data refferred to 2009 or older, is stored in a a database.
+Newr data is stored in a different one.
+So, to dowload it, despite of there ir a powerfull API, you have to do petitions to different databases using this API.

+The databases are represented by an identifier that you shuold use when making the request, but that identifier is not build with a pattern: the old database's ID is GID2, meanwhile the one of the new database is GIDDB2012.
+So there is no way to predict the name of the new database, and it has to be set manually.

+However, this is a minor problem.
+This importer retrieve data in json format, but the most anoying thing about it is that it does it with a different internal structure accross the different databases: field to feres country or region, codes of indicatros, date formats... the algorithm of the importer is a bit complex because it must reconcilie all this changes between datasets to treat it in a homogeneus ways.

+To incorpore new data, first of all, a new general query with must be added after a character "|" in the field "querys" of the configuration file, situated in "es/weso/oecdextractor/configutation/data_sources.ini".
+It will probably look like the other querys that you can find there, but code identification and database id could change.
+If the structure of the new database does not change compared with GID2, GIDDB2012, the importer should work.
+In any other case, the algoritmh shuold be refined.

 RAW
 """
 This is a special one, cause it hasn't been developed for any particular organization.